AriFordsham/GHCWiki/commentary/compiler/generic-deriving.md

 ## To do

 - Generate meta-information empty datatypes and instances (`Datatype`, `Constructor`, and `Selector` instances)

 - Generate `Representable1` instances

 - Generic instances

+  - Add `deriving` as a keyword.
+This replaces the `DERIVABLE` pragma from the UHC implementation, and is attached to a default method on a class declaration.
+  - Change the `Class` definition to allow for generic defaults (in addition to standard defaults).
+  - Generate default instances for representable types which derive generic classes.

+## Current problems

+- When representations are generated for more than one datatype, assembler errors appear: `symbol `ghczmprim_GHCziGenerics_Representable0_closure' is already defined`